 We also work with support agencies such as the Wildfire Management Branch and CRD Parks.

-Each Station has a Primary Fire Engine (Engines 1, 2 and 3) outfitted for structural firefighting as well as many support vehicles (Ladder 1, Rescue 1, 2, 3, Tender 1, Brush 1, and Utility 1).
+Each Station has a Primary Fire Engine (Engines 1, 2 and 3) outfitted for structural firefighting as well as many support vehicles such as Ladder 1 and Rescue 1.

-Each of our primary Fire Engines has Thermal Imaging Cameras which allow the firefighters to see through smoke in structures to locate people and a fire’s source more quickly.
+Each of our primary Fire Engines have Thermal Imaging Cameras which allow the firefighters to see through smoke in structures to locate people and the source of the fire quickly.

 Wildfires and Interface Fires